openconfig/containerz/doc/motivation.md

 ### Native Docker API

-This solution would require to secure and expose the docker API as well as run a docker registry.
+This solution would require to secure and expose the Docker API as well as run a Docker registry.
 An external application could orchestrate the deployment of new containers.

 **Advantages:**

-- This solution would provide the ability to pull (_R-PULL_), push (*R-PUSH), upgrade (*R-UPGRADE*) and obtain logs (*R-LOGS\*) from the target system.
+- This solution would provide the ability to pull (_R-PULL_), push (_R-PUSH_), upgrade (_R-UPGRADE_) and obtain logs (_R-LOGS_) from the target system.

 **Disadvantages:**